 Personalized content

-From using your prospect’s name to personalizing your offer, your email copy must be personalized to be on trend.
+Your email copy must be personalized to be on trend.
 To do this, you must research your target audience well.

 A good pitch